 On the next step: Reward loyal customers by providing combined discounts on selected lines or give away free products for a limited period of time with multiple purchases (using ConvertWhale).

 Select customers for these group

 - Option A: Select some specific customers based on their purchase history.

 - Option B - the better way: Sell the membership subscriptions and select these customers who bought the subscriptions into the loyalty customer groups.

 ChargeMe helps you power a subscription business to increase customer loyalty & focus on Customer Retention on your Prestashop website secondly.
 You can easily download ChargeMe from the Prestashop Addons Official page or from PrestaSOO App Store.

 Now you have a list of the most valuable customers.
 Give them some best offers, and you'll be able to expect to visualize the Average Order Value increase considerably.
 ConvertWhale allows you to apply Volume-based pricing for customer groups.

 The key point: focus on your customers.

-Rather than prioritizing client acquisition, you ought to specialize in ways that encourage each loyalty client and prospective customers to pay extra money on your online website.
+Rather than prioritizing client acquisition, you ought to specialize in ways that encourage each loyal client and prospective customers to pay extra money on your online website.